 Many homeowners don’t give a lot of thought to choosing their window material.
 If you ask them, they may say they’ve heard wooden windows look great but require more upkeep than other types.
 But if you ask them which they prefer when it comes to fiberglass vs. vinyl vs. aluminum, many won’t know the difference.

 But there is a difference.
 Every option—wood included—help fill a home with natural light, and each material has its own pros and cons.
 Some bring extra durability, while others are better suited for the cost-conscious homeowner.
 And depending on your region, not all window materials are well-suited to regional weather conditions.

-From cost and energy efficiency to overall aesthetic appeal, there is a window for every project.
+From cost and energy efficiency to overall aesthetic appeal,.
 You just have to help your client figure out what’s best for them.

 Vinyl windows have about a 66% market share when it comes to residential installations and with good reason.
 They are the most cost-effective option among vinyl, fiberglass and aluminum windows.
 When all other factors are equal, vinyl is the most affordable choice.